ismaiill/BPE_tokenizer/README.md

 ## Implementation of Byte-Pair-Encoder algorithm.

+Suppose you want to translate the following sentence from English to French: "wow, the world is amazing."
+In today’s digital age, you would likely open a large language model (LLM) and ask the AI to perform the translation for you.
+In this post, we will explore the very first step that the LLM takes to do the job, namely tokenization.
+The BPE algorithm was introduced in 1994 as a text compression algorithm but it can be used as a tokenizer as well.

 The first ingredient of the BPE algorithm is a corpus of text.
 Let's take the following example.